ERPs are built for the people running the supply chain. Not the people on the receiving end.

 You still cut the checks.
 Once you've calculated what's owed, someone has to actually pay the vendor.
 In cannabis, that usually means writing a check — and not just any check.
 Many vendors need Check 21 compliant checks that they can deposit via mobile.
 Your ERP doesn't generate checks.
 So you're handwriting them, or printing them from QuickBooks, or worse — driving to the bank.

 You're not recovering credits.
 This is the gap most retailers don't even realize exists.
 Your consignment vendors owe you credits — for product that expired on your shelf, for returns processed in Metrc, for co-marketing commitments in the vendor agreement, for promotional dollars that were earned but never claimed.
 An ERP has no mechanism for scanning for these credits, tracking them, or deducting them from settlements.
-That's $8,000 to $25,000 per month that most dispensaries are simply leaving on the table.
+At our Massachusetts client, we identified $8,000 to $25,000 per month in unrecovered credits sitting untouched.

 You're still answering vendor emails.
 Consignment vendors have questions every week.
 What sold?
 When's the next check?
 Why was this credit applied?
 Can you resend the settlement report?
 Those emails and phone calls land on your team.
 An ERP doesn't have an AI that can draft a response with real settlement data attached.
 Your team handles every single one, every single week.

 ShelfSpace isn't an ERP.
-We're not trying to manage your entire operation.
-We do one thing: manage the financial relationship between your dispensary and your vendors.
-Consignment settlements, accounts payable, credit recovery, vendor payments, vendor communication.
-That's our lane, and we stay in it.
+It's not trying to run your entire operation.
+It does one thing: the financial relationship between your dispensary and your vendors.
+Consignment settlements, accounts payable, credit recovery, vendor payments, vendor email.
+That's its lane.

-We pull your data.
-ShelfSpace connects to your POS and your Metrc account.
-Every settlement cycle, we pull sell-through data, package-level inventory, transfer manifests, and contract terms.
+The platform pulls your data.
+ShelfSpace connects to your POS and Metrc.
+Every settlement cycle, sell-through data, package-level inventory, transfer manifests, and contract terms flow in.
 Your team doesn't export a single spreadsheet.

-We calculate settlements.
-Our system runs the math — profit splits, aging discounts, credit offsets, promotional deductions — per vendor, per contract, per cycle.
+The platform calculates settlements.
+The math runs — profit splits, aging discounts, credit offsets, promotional deductions — per vendor, per contract, per cycle.
 The output is a settlement number accurate to the penny and a five-page report showing every line item.
-Both sides see exactly how we got there.
+Both sides see exactly how it got there.

-We cut the checks.
-Once you approve the settlements, we generate Check 21 compliant checks for every vendor.
-Vendors get notified through their portal and can download and deposit checks from their phone.
+The platform generates the checks; you sign and send.
+Once you approve the settlements, the platform generates Check 21 compliant checks for every vendor.
+Vendors get notified through their portal and can download and deposit from their phone.
 No handwriting.
 No printing.
 No bank trips.

-We recover credits.
-Our system continuously scans for credits your vendors owe you.
+The platform builds credit memos.
 Returns in Metrc that were never credited.
 Expirations with credit terms in the agreement.
 Co-marketing commitments that were fulfilled but never claimed.
-Those credits are tracked, documented, and applied to the next settlement.
-They don't slip through the cracks because someone forgot to follow up.
+The platform surfaces those credits into monthly memos and applies approved credits to the next settlement.

-We handle vendor communication.
-ShelfiQ manages 95% of routine vendor correspondence — settlement questions, credit explanations, payment confirmations, check download instructions.
-Your team reviews exceptions.
+ShelfiQ handles first-line vendor email.
+ShelfiQ answers 95% of routine vendor correspondence — settlement questions, credit explanations, payment confirmations, check download instructions.
+Your team reviews escalations.
 ShelfiQ handles the volume.

 The real cost comparison